 From its source in the Aare Glaciers to Brienz

 From its source in the heart of the glacier landscape at Finsteraarhorn to turquoise Lake Brienz – on the first stage of our journey along the Aare river you will see the mountains up close, cross a dramatic gorge and marvel at a spectacular waterfall.
 We also follow Sherlock's footsteps and look over the shoulders of some of the woodcarvers in Brienz.

 For the first stage, the best way to go is by public transport.
-This will introduce you to some of Switzerland’s typical modes of transport – buses and post buses, funiculars, ships and trains.
+This will introduce you to some of Switzerland’s typical modes of transport – post buses, funiculars, ships and trains.